-The process of neurodegeneration is the gradual loss of structure and function of neurons in a disease known as a neurodegenerative disease (NDD).
+eurodegeneration is the gradual loss of structure and function of neurons in a disease known as a neurodegenerative disease (NDD).
 Ultimately, such neuronal damage may result in the death of the cells.
-NDDs include Parkinson's disease (PD), amyotrophic lateral sclerosis (ALS), multiple sclerosis, Alzheimer's disease (AD), Huntington's disease (HD), multiple system atrophy, and prion diseases (Stephenson, Nutma, Valk, & Amor, 2018).
+NDDs include Parkinson disease (PD), amyotrophic lateral sclerosis (ALS), multiple sclerosis, Alzheimer disease (AD), Huntington disease (HD), multiple system atrophy, and prion diseases (Stephenson et al., 2018).
 PD, ALS, and HD are a group of NDDs characterized by motor impairment due to the gradual decline of motor neurons in the presence of protein aggregates at different brain regions (Ghaderyan & Ghoreshi Beyrami, 2020; Zeng & Wang, 2015).
 Clinically, these NDDs manifest as hyperkinetic movements, bradykinesia, tremors, rigidity, and progressive muscle atrophy (Ghoreshi Beyrami & Ghaderyan, 2020).
-Additionally, these patients are more likely to fall or sustain physical injuries due to their abnormal movements (Allen, Schwarzel, & Canning, 2013; Vuong, Canning, Menant, & Loy, 2018).
+Additionally, these patients are more likely to fall or sustain physical injuries due to their abnormal movements (Allen et al., 2013; Vuong et al., 2018) 60.5% (range 35 to 90%.

 After AD, PD is the second most frequent NDD.
-It is estimated that the age-sex-adjusted incidence of PD in North America varied from 108 to 212 per 100,000 people aged 65 and older and from 47 to 77 per 100,000 people aged 45 and older.
+It is estimated that the age-sex-adjusted incidence of PD in North America varied from 108 to 212 per 100000 people aged 65 and older and from 47 to 77 per 100000 people aged 45 and older.
 The prevalence of PD rose with age and was more significant in men (Willis et al., 2022).
-The following motor symptoms often characterize PD: trembling, bradykinesia (slowed movement), rest tremor (rhythmic shaking), rigidity, reduced postural reflexes, and impaired balance (Abedinzadeh Torghabeh, Hosseini, & Ahmadi Moghadam, 2023; Váradi, 2020).
-ALS is the third most widespread NDD and the most prevalent motor neuron disease, with an estimated incidence of 1.9 per 100,000 persons annually.
-In Europe and the United States, the annual incidence of ALS is approximately 2.3 per 1,000 persons (Xu et al., 2020).
+The following motor symptoms often characterize PD: Trembling, bradykinesia (slowed movement), rest tremor (rhythmic shaking), rigidity, reduced postural reflexes, and impaired balance (Abedinzadeh Torghabeh et al., 2023; Váradi, 2020).
+ALS is the third most widespread NDD and the most prevalent motor neuron disease, with an estimated incidence of 1.9 per 100000 persons annually.
+In Europe and the United States, the annual incidence of ALS is approximately 2.3 per 1000 persons (Xu et al., 2020).
 ALS is characterized by increasing muscular weakness, muscle atrophy, fasciculations, muscle spasms, slow movement, and muscle stiffness.
 The beginning of muscular weakness in ALS is often localized and extends to neighboring body parts (Masrori & Van Damme, 2020).
 HD is a hereditary neurological disorder characterized by involuntary jerky movements and shaky gait with cognitive and behavioral impairment.
 These involuntary movements begin in the distal extremities and are of lesser severity, although they may also affect the facial muscles.
-The signs then gradually spread to the proximal and axial muscles and become more pronounced.
-Typically, motor symptoms are progressive (Roos, 2010).
+The signs gradually spread to the proximal and axial muscles and become more pronounced.
+Typically, motor symptoms are progressive (Roos, 2010) behavioral and psychiatric disturbances and dementia.
+Prevalence in the Caucasian population is estimated at 1/10,000-1/20,000.
+Mean age at onset of symptoms is 30-50 years.
+In some cases symptoms start before the age of 20 years with behavior disturbances and learning difficulties at school (Nopoulos, 2021).

-A clinical diagnosis of NDDs is widely considered one of the most crucial areas of biomedical engineering research because these disorders affect an increasing number of people worldwide physically, psychologically, and financially (Erkkinen, Kim, & Geschwind, 2018).
+The clinical diagnosis of NDDs is widely considered one of the most crucial areas of biomedical engineering research because these disorders affect an increasing number of people worldwide physically, psychologically, and financially (Erkkinen et al., 2018).
 The importance of a correct diagnosis will increase when disease-modifying therapies become available.
 There is potential for widespread clinical use of diagnostic biomarkers that are easy to access, cost-effective, and accurate (Hansson, 2021).
 A misdiagnosis may result in inadequate treatment, unnecessary care-seeking, and cost-prohibitive investigations due to diagnostic uncertainty.